scottishgovernment/resources.mygov.scot/_criterion/green-ict.md

 Understand the impact of the digital service on the environment over its whole lifecycle.
 Plan to reduce the environmental impact of the service over time.

-## How point 17 improves their service
+## How point 17 improves the service

 By meeting Green ICT standards: